 Based on this information, the total number of patients that were sent for retesting was 939.
+The numbers below include 9 patients from St. Pierre.

 Confirmed negative

 These are patients who were retested and the original results were verified by the Mount Sinai retesting.
 These patients did not require review by the panel and there was no change in the patient's treatment plan.